feymartynov/phoenix_social/README.md

 # PhoenixSocial

-A playground for studying Elixir, Phoenix, ES6, React and Redux by implementing a typical social network.
+A playground for studying Elixir, Phoenix, ES6, React and Redux by implementing typical social network functionality inspired by [vk.com]().

 ## Running